-6-6 Power Supply
+6-4 Power Supply

-The SuperServer 6027R-72RFTP+ has a 920 watt redundant power supply consisting of two power modules.
+The SuperServer 2027R-72RFTP+ has a 920 watt redundant power supply consisting of two power modules.
 Each power supply module has an auto-switching capability, which enables it to automatically sense and operate at a 100V - 240V input voltage.
+An amber light will be illuminated on the power supply when the power is off.
+An illuminated green light indicates that the power supply is operating.